 After the surface is smoothed out, seal the wood with a finish (I used polyurethane, in a semi-gloss finish) to protect the wood from spillages, heat damage etc.

 I applied the sealant with a foam brush and it took five or six coats to get a thick, even covering.
+Once it dried, we ended up with a nice, smooth finish.

 Step 3: paint or seal the table legs

+We chose hairpin legs for our table, which seems to be a style that’s very popular right now.
 Depending on the look you’re going for, you can leave the metal table legs as they are, or paint them the color of your choice.

 By the way, I can highly recommend the Etsy vendor we used… the metal legs are great quality at a great price (about $8 each) and shipping was super quick.
 You can also specify the exact size you want.